 Connectors facilitate the configuration of connections to poll devices on a schedule, importing the latest configurations for analysis and automatically analyzing the information within selected workspaces to identify changes and potential risks.

 Automated change review process

 Change tracking automatically records configuration changes and provides the user with the ability to review changes made to the system and review the potential impact of the changes.

-Notification manager allows users to setup rules based on complex rules and to have those notifications delivered to multiple services on a schedule to email, syslog or ticketing systems.
+Notifications allow users to setup notifications based on complex rules and to have those notifications delivered to multiple services on a schedule to email, syslog or ticketing systems.
 Notifications can be triggered by configuration changes or network risks.

-Tracking changes over time provide a rich data source for analysis.
-Comparison “Time Machine” Analysis allows the user to review two points in time to identify changes across the system including assets, rules, objects, risks and paths.
+Tracking changes over time provides a rich data source for analysis.
+Comparison Analysis allows the user to review two points in time to identify changes across the system including assets, rules, objects, and paths.